 Despite the numerous variations on the basic theme of PCR, the reaction itself is composed of only a few components.
 These are target DNA, DNA polymerase, two oligonucleotide primers, dNTPs, water, reaction buffer and magnesium.
 Many scientists choose to use PCR master mixes, as these simplify the reaction setup, save time, enable consistency and reduce the risk of contamination.

-PCR master mixes provide the key ingredients necessary for performing PCR in a premixed and optimized format that streamlines and simplifies the PCR workflow.
+PCR master mixes provide the key ingredients necessary for performing PCR in a premixed and optimized format, which streamlines and simplifies the PCR workflow.
 Master mixes come pre-measured and contain the DNA polymerase, salts, magnesium, dNTPs and optimized reaction buffer.
 Typically PCR master mixes are supplied as at least a 2X concentrate and the DNA template and primers are the only additions necessary to perform PCR.
 Choosing the right PCR master mix will be dependent on the type of PCR being performed and the application.
-For example, different master mixes are available for routine PCR, hot start PCR, high fidelity PCR and real time PCR.
-Additionally different PCR master mixes may contain PCR enhancing additives, dyes and/or genetically optimized polymerases.
-Understanding the different types of DNA polymerases available for PCR and the different detection methods available for real time PCR will be important in choosing a suitable master mix.
-These will be discussed in detail shortly.
+For example, different master mixes are available for routine PCR, hot start PCR, high fidelity PCR and real-time PCR.
+Additionally, different PCR master mixes may contain PCR enhancing additives, dyes and/or genetically optimized polymerases.
+Understanding the different types of DNA polymerases available for PCR and the different detection methods available for real-time PCR will be important in choosing a suitable master mix.

 The PCR reaction buffer is responsible for providing an environment with an appropriate pH and ionic strength for optimal DNA polymerase activity.
-Due to the differential requirements of various DNA polymerases, reaction buffers are typically supplied with the DNA polymerase and most often as a 10X concentrate. dNTP’s can be purchased as a premixed solution of dATP, dTTP, dCTP, and dGTP or they can be supplied individually.
-The quality of dNTP’s is vital to the success of PCR experiments and it is recommended that once purchased dNPTs are aliquoted into smaller volumes, as they can be damaged repeated freezing and thawing.
+Due to the differential requirements of various DNA polymerases, reaction buffers are typically supplied with the DNA polymerase and most often as a 10X concentrate.
+You can purchase dNTPs as a premixed solution of dATP, dTTP, dCTP and dGTP, or they can be supplied individually.
+The quality of dNTPs is vital to the success of PCR experiments; once purchased, do not aliquot dNPTs into smaller volumes, as they can be damaged by repeated freezing and thawing.

-In PCR, magnesium is required as a cofactor for thermostable DNA polymerases.
-In the absence of adequate free magnesium DNA polymerases will be inactive.
-Conversely, if the concentration of magnesium is too high the fidelity of DNA polymerases will be reduced and nonspecific amplification may occur.
+Magnesium is required as a cofactor for thermostable DNA polymerases.
+In the absence of adequate free magnesium, DNA polymerases will be inactive.
+Conversely, if the concentration of magnesium is too high, the fidelity of DNA polymerases will be reduced and nonspecific amplification may occur.
 Many reaction buffers that are supplied alongside the DNA polymerase already contain magnesium chloride (MgCl2).
 It is recommended that scientists empirically determine the optimal magnesium concentration for each target, thus magnesium-free reaction buffers are often preferred.
-When choosing DNA polymerases it is also therefore important to consider whether the supplied reaction buffer is also suitable for your PCR needs.

 Prior to the use of thermostable DNA polymerases in PCR, researchers had to laboriously replenish the reaction with fresh enzyme, such as Klenow or T4 DNA polymerase, after each denaturation cycle.
 Thermostable DNA polymerases revolutionized and popularized PCR because of their ability to withstand high denaturation temperatures.
 The use of thermostable DNA polymerases also allowed higher annealing temperatures, which improved the stringency of primer annealing.

 Selecting an appropriate thermostable DNA polymerase, in accordance to the application, is extremely significant for the success of a PCR experiment.
-Choosing an appropriate enzyme can be challenging as there are a vast number of commercially available enzymes to choose from.
-DNA polymerases possess the following properties, on the basis of which, a suitable DNA polymerase can be selected:
+Choosing an appropriate enzyme can be challenging, as there are a vast number of commercially available enzymes to choose from.
+DNA polymerases possess the following properties:

 Tfl DNA polymerase and Tth DNA polymerase are often considered similar to Taq DNA polymerase in that they lack 3’ to 5’ exonuclease activity and are suitable for many routine PCR applications.
 Tfl DNA polymerase is suitable for applications requiring high temperature synthesis of DNA, such as high temperature DNA sequencing.
 While Tth DNA polymerase is suitable for routine PCR in the presence of Mg2+ ions, it also has an intrinsic reverse transcriptase activity in the presence of Mn2+ ions, thus can be used for both PCR and RT-PCR.